 Intermittent fasting is a diet where you eat only during specific times.
-This means that you don’t eat anything for 16 hours, then eat again for 8 hours.
+This means you don’t eat anything for 16 hours, then eat again for 8 hours.
 The idea behind intermittent fasting is to give your body a break from eating, which helps you lose weight.

 How Does Intermittent Fasting Work?

-When you skip meals, your metabolism slows down so that you use less fuel to keep going.
+When you skip meals, your metabolism slows down, so you use less fuel to keep going.
 Your metabolic rate increases as your stomach fill up when you start eating again.
 Your brain receives signals telling it to stop storing fat.
 In addition, insulin levels drop, causing your liver to release stored glycogen into blood sugar.

 This causes your muscles to become energized and ready to work.
 If you exercise regularly, you won’t need to consume any additional carbohydrates before working out.

 The process takes longer than using carbs as fuel because fewer sources are available.
-But eventually, all the glycogen stores are depleted, and the liver begins producing ketones which can then enter the bloodstream.
+But eventually, all the glycogen stores are depleted, and the liver begins producing ketones that can enter the bloodstream.
 These ketone bodies serve as alternative fuels for brain cells and muscles.
 They also help reduce hunger pangs since they act as natural appetite suppressants.